-Decision Trees algorithm belongs to the category of supervised learning algorithms and it can be used for solving both regression and classification tasks.
+Decision Trees belongs to the category of supervised learning algorithms.
+They can be used for solving both regression and classification tasks.

-In this algorithm the training model can learn to predict class or value of target variables by learning decision rules, using a tree representation.
-A tree is made up of nodes, corresponding to a feature/attribute.
+In this algorithm, the training model learns to predict values of the target variable by learning decision rules and a tree representation.
+A tree is made up of nodes corresponding to a feature or attribute.
 At each node we ask a question about the data.
 The left and right branches represent the possible answers.
-The final nodes, leaf nodes, correspond to a class label.
-The importance for each feature is determined in a top-down approach – the higher the node, the more important its attribute/feature.
+The final nodes, leaf nodes, correspond to a class label/predicted value.
+The importance for each feature is determined in a top-down approach — the higher the node, the more important its attribute/feature.
 This is more easy to understand by a visual representation of an example problem:

 4. Naive Bayes

-Naive Bayes is a simple and widely used Machine Learning algorithm based on the Bayes Theorem.
+Naive Bayes is a simple and widely used Machine Learning algorithm based on the Bayes Theorem — remember your statistics lectures from high school/college?
 It is called naive because the classifier assumes that the input variables are independent of each other (a strong and unrealistic assumption for real data).
 The Bayes theorem is given by the equation below:

 P(c|x) = P(x|c) .
 P(c) / P(x)